Welcome to

 from

 after a little discussion, we decided on a white finish.
-I think it's a
+I think it's a very

 distinctive style, very clean-looking.